There is something about the fresh smell of a flowering lemon tree. Lush, dark green, oval leaves shining in the sunlight.

 Provide consistent light and a steady temperature.
 Citrus trees need 10-14 hours of bright, indirect sunlight during germination and measured direct sunlight once established.

 Mature plants need at least 8 hours of bright natural or artificial light daily.
-Daytime temperature should be at least 65 degrees Fahrenheit with a drop of five or ten degrees overnight.
+The daytime temperature should be at least 65° degrees Fahrenheit with a drop of 5° or 10° degrees Fahrenheit overnight.

 What Kind of Potting Soil For Lemon Tree?